top of page

 Included in your retreat investment:

-• Daily vegetarian meals, snacks, and herbal support
+• Daily, professional-chef prepared, farm-to-table vegetarian/vegan meals, snacks, and herbal support

 • All retreat programming and ceremonial offerings